How do I set up my Small Group Communities?

 The next step is to assign the appropriate permissions to yourself as an admin of a new community.
 For each Small Group, you'll need access to the Directory, Events, and Settings tiles.

-- Events: Now that you have Groups built and Event Types established, create recurring events for when these events will be occurring.
+- Events: Now that you have Groups built, create recurring events for when these events will be occurring.

 - For each SG you build, you'll see another Community populate in the Main Seraphim dropdown.